ninjat6/csc0056/Homework1.md

 1. Use `mosquitto_sub` and `mosquitto_pub` to send three different messages of topic "topicHomework1" from a publisher to a subscriber.
 Take a screenshot of your result.
 See Section 4 above for an example.

-2. Write a plain text file (not Word file), in which using your own words to summarize the purpose of those three [MQTT quality-of-service levels (i.e., QoS 0, QoS 1, and QoS 2)](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901234) **and** briefly explain which level is suitable for which type of applications.
+2. Write a plain text file (not Word file), in which using your own words to summarize the purpose of those three [MQTT quality-of-service levels (i.e., QoS 0, QoS 1, and QoS 2)](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901234) **and** briefly explain that for each QoS level, what might be some suitable application scenarios.
 You are encouraged to survey related information on the Internet (e.g., , what does it mean by *quality-of-service* in the context of data communication?). **In any case, be sure to include your references at the end of the text file**.

 Please compress both the screenshot and the plain text file into <u>one</u> zip file, and name the zip file by "your student id".
 Upload the zip file to Moodle to complete this homework assignment.